ebanalyse/senda/README.md

 We will fine-tune a transformer for detecting the polarity ('positive', 'neutral' or 'negative') of Danish Tweets.
-For training we use more than 5,000 Danish Tweets kindly annotated and hosted by the Alexandra Institute.
+For training we use more than 5,000 Danish Tweets kindly annotated and hosted by the [Alexandra Institute](https://github.com/alexandrainst/danlp/blob/master/docs/docs/datasets.md#twitter-sentiment) (thanks!).

 First, load sentiment analysis datasets.